Best Ways to Use Notebooks for Scheduling: A Photographer’s Guide

 V. MISCELLANEOUS ITEMS

-• LEATHER HARNESS STRAP - for when I shoot with two camera bodies
+• LEATHER HARNESS STRAP - for when I shoot with two camera bodies.
+Comfortable, sturdy straps are essential.
+I prefer cross-body or harness-style straps that distribute weight evenly, reducing strain during extended shoots.

 • WRIST STRAP - I get asked about this ANY time I post a pic of my camera.
 This wrist strap gives me so much movement and flexibility when I’m shooting with one body!
 10000000 % recommend!
 Even though it says for Sony, it works perfectly with my Canon.